cgrazy/OC_EFI_Gigabyte_Z690_AlderLake_I9_12900K/README.md

 At the moment I'm being quite satisfied with the system.
 Added GPRW renaming to improve S3 handling.
 Needs some more testing.

 # Outlook?

-One of the next steps will be to re-enable UEFI Secure Boot again.
+* [ ] One of the next steps will be to re-enable UEFI Secure Boot again.
+* [ ] Try to solve the USB-C boot issue

 # Followed Guides?